The Minor Scale On Guitar

 In modern music we see lots of Em and Am in songs like "Not a Second Time" and "Part of Me".

-A great example of is "Hello".
+A great example of Fm is "Hello".

 And "Sultans of Swing" is in Dm with a i-bVII-bVI-V7 (the last V7 being harmonic minor but still fitting with Dm).

+Some guitarists will use a mode just for a solo or riff section.
 It makes an easy solo to play when you stick with notes that are guaranteed to fit.

-When you are dealing with the rock, blues, and minor chords the Aeolian is one of the potential scales to try first.
+When you are dealing with rock, blues, and minor chords the Aeolian is one of the potential scales to try first.
 Some songs that have modal solos are:

-Just remember that not all minor songs are in natural minor the whole time, others can use the melodic and harmonic minor.
+Just remember that not all minor songs are in natural minor the whole time; others can use the melodic and harmonic minor.
+Minor key songs usually have a mix of one of those scales with the Aeolian mode.

+But in general, like the Ionian mode, you will find many places to use it.
 That's all for today.
 Download the free ebooks and get notified on new tutorials by subscribing here.

 FAQ